cockroachdb/docs/v22.1/satori-integration.md

 ## [Dynamic data masking](https://satoricyber.com/dynamic-data-masking/)

-Admins can configure dynamic data masking for PII or other organizational confidential data, to prevent access to sensitive data and potential data exfiltration.
+Admins can configure dynamic data masking for PII or other organizational confidential data, to prevent access to sensitive data and add a level of defense-in-depth against any possible data theft.